 Milwaukee Public Schools has the greatest variety of high-performing programs in the city, from strong traditional neighborhood schools to arts, Career and Technical Education (CTE), International Baccalaureate, language immersion and Montessori specialty schools to charter schools.
 Enrollment for the fall is now open on a first-come, first-served basis.
 (Some schools may have filled during the Three-Choice Enrollment period, which ended February 21.
-MPS will mail letters March 10-14 to families who filled out a Three-Choice Enrollment application.)
+If you participated in our Three-Choice Enrollment Process, enrollment letters for 2014-15 are on their way!)
 Immediate enrollment for the current school year is also available.

 Enrollment is as easy as one, two, three!

 One: Find the school or schools that are right for you and your child.
 You can use this site to find a school by name, by grade level, by location or by specialty/program.
 The advanced search allows you to find a school by grade and by program(s) at the same time.
 Families have preferred access to their neighborhood schools and to neighborhood specialty schools near their homes.
 See below to read more about why so many families choose MPS.